-As set out at the outset of this section of my decision and outlined in the investigator's assessment of this complaint, our aim in putting things right is to put Mr T into the position he would likely have been in had it not been for Options' failings.
-The outcome of this should be that, in so far as is possible, finality is brought to the matter about which Mr T complains for both parties to the complaint.
-Had Options acted appropriately, I think it's more likely than not that Mr T would not have invested in Salinas Sea and would not have entered into any loan arrangement to finance part of the purchase of the investment.
+As set out at the outset of this section of my decision and outlined in the investigator's assessment of this complaint, our aim in putting things right is to put Mr J into the position he would likely have been in had it not been for Options' failings.
+The outcome of this should be that, in so far as is possible, finality is brought to the matter about which Mr J complains for both parties to the complaint.
+Had Options acted appropriately, I think it's more likely than not that Mr J would not have invested in Salinas Sea and would not have entered into any loan arrangement to finance part of the purchase of the investment.

-My understanding is that Oasis offered financing for up to 35% of the purchase price (under the terms of the Salinas Sea investment the interest on the lending is set at Euribor 6 (six) month rate plus 5.8%), which would be repaid by way of the rental payments from the investment.
-I understand that Mr T used this financing.
-If he has an outstanding balance then Options must settle this with Oasis, how it goes about doing this is a matter for Options and Oasis but the outcome of this must be that this isn't an ongoing concern for Mr T and that there is no risk of him having to pay anything in connection with this.
-To be clear, this should be the resultant position whether or not the asset is removed from the SIPP (as per the below).
+My understanding is that Oasis offered financing for up to 35% of the Salinas Sea unit purchase price (under the terms of the investment, the interest on the lending is set at Euribor 6 (six) month rate plus 5.8%), which would be repaid by way of the rental payments from the investment.
+If Mr J utilised this financing and has an outstanding balance then

+Options must settle this with Oasis, how it goes about doing this is a matter for Options and Oasis, but the outcome of this must be that this isn't an ongoing concern for Mr J and that there is no risk of him having to pay anything in connection with this.
+To be clear, this should be the resultant position whether or not the Salinas Sea asset is removed from the SIPP (as per the below).

 I think any illiquid assets held should be removed from the SIPP.
-Mr T would then be able to close the SIPP, if he wishes.
+Mr J would then be able to close the SIPP, if he wishes.
 That would then allow him to stop paying the fees for the SIPP.
 The valuation of the illiquid investment(s) may prove difficult, as there is no market for it/them.
 For calculating compensation, Options should establish an amount it's willing to accept for the investment(s) as a commercial value.
-Given that both the investment provider and the underlying investment are ongoing concerns, I expect this to be achievable.
-It should then pay the sum agreed plus any costs and take ownership of the investment(s) and ensure that in doing so it takes on or otherwise removes all liability Mr T may have for any financing taken out to part fund the purchase of the investment(s).
+Given that both the investment provider and the underlying investment are ongoing concerns, I expect this to be achievable for the Salinas Sea investment.
+It should then pay the sum agreed plus any costs and take ownership of the investment(s) and ensure that in doing so it takes on or otherwise removes all liability Mr J may have for any financing taken out to part fund the purchase of the investment(s).

-If Options is able to purchase the illiquid investment(s) then the price paid to purchase the holding(s) will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding(s)).
+If Options is able to purchase the illiquid investment(s), then the price paid to purchase the holding(s) will be allowed for in the current transfer value (because it will have been paid into the SIPP to secure the holding(s)).